bhklab/aaai21_survival_prediction/README.md

-# aaai21_survival_prediction
+# Deep-CR MTLR: a Multi-Modal Approach for Cancer Survival Prediction with Competing Risks

-AAAI Survival Prediction Challenge
+### Getting started